Yid1331/AdvancedProject_Weblog/README.md

 ~~Everything is bigger than normal, especially the presence of NPCs (props)~~
 ~~Roadside elements: naked male billboards sexually suggestive statements, random flirtatious passers-by in the distance~~

+Event 1   City Scene
+Harassing phone calls appear over time, family members urge home calls, there will always be some billboards

+Event 2  Outdoor
+Encounter a threatening thing, a bunch of flies, just leave quickly

+Event 3  On the road
+Passing a single-plank bridge, a very narrow alley,
+there are moss on the wall (disgusting things), touching it will cause the handle to vibrate